Is Gran Fondo Hincapie for racers?

 Are there mechanics on the course?

 We highly encourage all participants to know basic safety and repair skills, including fixing a flat tire.
 Be prepared and bring your own pump and extra tubes for your bike.
-However, if you are still unable to make the repair, neutral support cars will be following all ride routes and can assist you with any minor mechanical issue you may have.
+However, if you are still unable to make the repair, SAG drivers will be following all ride routes and can assist you with any minor mechanical issue you may have.

 What if I want to change my route?